subsquid/docs/docs/cloud/reference/scale.md

 ---
-sidebar_position: 40
+sidebar_position: 20
-title: Scale the deployment
+title: scale section
 description: Scale the squid with the deployment manifest
 ---